Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Assessing Data Levers

 \subsection{Legal and Ethical Considerations}

-There are complex intersections of legal and ethical considerations for data leverage techniques.
-Beginning with data strikes, withholding-based data strikes require almost no regulatory support as users can simply cease using platforms (keeping in mind the differential barrier to entry concerns discussed above), and privacy laws \cite{Wakabayashi2018Jun} and privacy tools \cite{brunton_obfuscation_2015} can make it possible to engage in withholding-based data strikes without quitting a technology.
-Data levers that require agency over historical data (i.e. deletion-based data strikes and CDC using historical data) require regulatory support to ensure that (1) companies actually delete data and (2) companies are not ``data laundering'' by retaining model weights trained on old data.
-Many companies opt not to give users the option to delete past data to preserve their business interests.
-Examples of relevant legislation include right to be forgotten legislation and data portability regulations \cite{PortGDPR,Wakabayashi2018Jun}.
+Data leverage organizers may face legal and ethical challenges.
+Withholding-based data strikes face the fewest of these challenges.
+These data strikes require almost no regulatory support as users can simply cease using platforms (keeping in mind the differential barrier to entry concerns discussed above).
+Deletion-based data strikes require a right to deletion and a guarantee that companies are not \textit{data laundering} by retaining model weights trained on old data \cite{lyons_ftc_2021}.

-The legality of data poisoning is likely to remain an open question, and interdisciplinary work between computer scientists and legal scholars will be critical to understand the legal viability of data poisoning of different types and in different jurisdictions. \citeauthor{brunton_obfuscation_2015} discuss at length the ethics of obfuscation, and their arguments apply directly to the use of data levers.
-Participants must contend with the potential dishonesty and waste of data poisoning, and the potential downstream effects of harm-based data leverage.
-There are many potential harms that stem from poisoning a system that blocks hate speech or helps make medical diagnoses.
-But simply switching to CDC is no panacea: many technologies, while profitable or useful to organizations, are harmful to certain groups and society more broadly.
-Examples of potentially harmful technologies include discriminatory facial recognition systems, credit scoring systems, psychometric profiling, and more (see e.g. \cite{kulynych_pots_2020} for a detailed list of examples, and \cite{abebe_roles_2020} for additional discussion).
+The legality of data poisoning is likely to remain an open question, and interdisciplinary work between computer scientists and legal scholars will be critical to understand the legal viability of data poisoning as a type of data leverage (and to do so in different jurisdictions).
+Arguments about the ethics of obfuscation (which itself can be a form of data poisoning) raised by \citeauthor{brunton_obfuscation_2015} apply directly to the use of all types of data poisoning \cite{brunton_obfuscation_2015}.
+Participants must contend with the potential effects of dishonesty, wastefulness, and other downstream effects of data poisoning.
+For instance, there are many harms that could stem from poisoning systems that improve accessibility, block hate speech, or support medical decision-making.

-CDC has two legal and ethical challenges specific to its mechanisms as a data lever.
-First, there is the potential that data contributions might help a harmful technology and second, there is the potential that data contributions by one person might violate the privacy of other people, as data is rarely truly ``individual''~\cite{acemoglu2019too,ben-shahar_data_2019}.

-We hypothesize that data strikes will face fewer legal and ethical challenges than other data levers.
-The basic actions of data strikes (deleting and withholding data) can be justified purely on a privacy-oriented or personal-preference basis.
-CDC is generally also easy to justify, though CDC participants must weigh the potential downsides discussed above.
-Finally, data poisoning is the most complex form of leverage to justify ethically and legally.